atisharma/fvdb/README.md

 - cli access
 - extract summaries

-Any input other than plain text (markdown, asciidoc, rst, source code etc.) is out of scope.
+Any input other than plain text (markdown, asciidoc, rst, source code etc.) is **out of scope**.
-You should one of the many available packages for that (unstructured, trafiltura, docling, etc.) to convert to plaintext in a separate step.
+You should one of the many available packages (unstructured, trafiltura, docling, etc.) to convert to plaintext in a separate step.